Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 Bishop’s Palace is Galveston’s best known and grandest buildings.
 The home, a Victorian adaptation of Renaissance style, was built from 1886-1892.
 It was the residence of railroad magnate and attorney Colonel Walter Gresham and his family.

 Estimated to have cost $250,000 when it was built, today’s value is estimated at over $5.5 million.
 The palace was cited by the American Institute of Architects as one of the 100 most important buildings in America and the Library of Congress has classified it as one of the fourteen most representative Victorian structures in the country.

 This exquisite building features stained-glass windows, coloured stone, rare woods, exotic marbles, intricately carved ornaments, impressive fireplaces and luxurious furnishings.
 Mrs. Gresham herself painted the murals and ceilings.

-We were quite happy with the tour we took of the Palace and found it to be very interesting and informative.
+We were quite happy with the tour we took of the palace and found it to be very interesting and informative.
 Guided tours run seven days a week at 12:30 and 3:30.
-The cost is only $10 of which $2 is donated to restoring the roof.
+A portion of the admission fee is donated to restoring the roof.

 Sacred Heart Church

-This brilliantly white church was constructed in 1903 after the original structure, built in 1892, was destroyed by the Great Storm of 1900.
-It’s dominant architectural style is French Romanesque.
+This brilliant white church was constructed in 1903 after the original structure, built in 1892, was destroyed by the Great Storm of 1900.
+Its dominant architectural style is French Romanesque.